 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-Many schools provide outdoor-safety lessons run by teachers or by local police staff.

 It is important that lessons focus on building children's confidence and abilities rather than simply warning them about all strangers.